 By 2030 2035 Lambeth will be a key part of, and contributor to, central London's thriving economy and the benefits of this will be shared throughout the borough.
 It will be home to centres of innovation, a skilled workforce and a growing number of businesses and jobs providing opportunities for local people.
 The achievements of Lambeth's young people will be widely celebrated and the levels of worklessness in the borough will have significantly declined.
-Lambeth will be at the forefront of tackling and adapting to climate change.
+Lambeth will be at the forefront of tackling and adapting to climate change to contribute to achieving zero carbon London-wide.

-At least 17,925 15,890 additional dwellings will have been developed over the ten years to 2029 and Lambeth will contribute to the Mayor's target of fifty per cent new housing to be affordable along with.
+At least 17,925 13,350 additional dwellings will have been developed over the ten years to 2029 and Lambeth will contribute to the Mayor's target of fifty per cent new housing to be affordable along with.
 New offices and workspace will be developed, including affordable workspace for those businesses that need it to start up and grow in Lambeth additional shops, offices and visitor accommodation.
 Fifty per cent of new residential dwellings will be affordable.
-Growth in housing and jobs will be borough-wide, in addition to the continued focus on mainly focussed on the Waterloo and Vauxhall (linked to Battersea/Nine Elms) Opportunity Areas and the major town centre of Brixton.
+Growth in housing and jobs will be borough-wide, in addition to the continued focus mainly focussed on the Waterloo and Vauxhall (linked to Battersea/Nine Elms) Opportunity Areas and the major town centre of Brixton.

-This growth will be supported by increasing secondary school provision to meet the identified shortage of 1,090 places by 2023/24 approximately 5,040 additional primary school places, 550 additional nursery class places and 3,108 additional secondary school places (of which 488 additional year 7 places), additional childcare, play and youth provision, Neighbourhood Resource Centres for primary health care, and reconfigured primary health care, hospital and social care facilities and further education premises and new facilities for policing across the borough.
+This growth will be supported by planned additional school places, approximately 5,040 additional primary school places, 550 additional nursery class places and 3,108 additional secondary school places (of which 488 additional year 7 places), additional childcare, play and youth provision, Neighbourhood Resource Centres for primary health care, and reconfigured primary health care, hospital and social care facilities and further education premises and new facilities for policing across the borough.
 Levels of walking and cycling will have increased substantially as a result of improved, healthy routes and supporting facilities.
 The capacity of the public transport infrastructure, including the interchanges at Waterloo, Vauxhall and Brixton, will have increased sufficiently to accommodate all those travelling to, from and through the borough for work, shopping, recreation and tourism.
 Lambeth's air quality will be significantly better.

-Lambeth will be known for its flourishing and distinctive business neighbourhoods in Waterloo, Vauxhall, Brixton, Streatham, Clapham, Oval, Kennington, Stockwell, Herne Hill, West Norwood, Loughborough Junction and Upper Norwood, for its cutting edge culture and creativity, its access to the River Thames and to views of central London, and its international cultural and tourist destination on the South Bank.
+Lambeth will be known for its flourishing and distinctive business neighbourhoods in Waterloo and South Bank, Vauxhall, Brixton, Streatham, Clapham, Oval, Kennington/Oval, Stockwell, Herne Hill, West Norwood/Tulse Hill, Loughborough Junction and Upper Norwood/Crystal Palace, for its cutting edge culture and creativity, its access to the River Thames and to views of central London, and its international cultural and tourist destination on the South Bank.

-Lambeth's residential neighbourhoods will house mixed, cohesive, more stable communities that thrive on the diversity of their population, including different ethnic groups, faiths and sexual orientations, the young, the elderly and disabled people.
+Lambeth's residential neighbourhoods will house mixed, cohesive, more stable communities that thrive on the diversity of their population, including different ethnic groups, faiths and sexual orientations, the young, the elderly and disabled people with disabilities.
 They will be green, safe, accessible areas that enable healthy and sustainable lifestyles and foster wellbeing.

-Although high in density, they will excel in the sustainable design and management of their built environment and public spaces, with a strong focus on liveability, inclusion, community safety, enhanced historic buildings and spaces with an improved sense of place.
+Although high in density, they all Lambeth's neighbourhoods will excel in the sustainable design and management of their built and historic environment and public spaces, with a strong focus on culture, liveability, inclusion, reduced isolation, community safety, enhanced historic buildings heritage assets and spaces with an improved sense of place.